danmarton/blackswanfive/README.md

-This is the master branch of my novel-writing effort.

-The most current version of my novel is situated here.
+This is the master branch of my novel: the most current version is situated here.

 Versions diverging from the main storyline will be on other branches!

+They may merge into or trade places with the master branch.